kongji2008/k8s-deployment-strategies/canary/nginx-ingress/README.md

 # When you are happy, delete the canary ingress
 $ kubectl delete -f ./ingress-v2-canary.yaml

-# Then finish the rollout, set 100% traffic to version 2
+# Then finish the rollout, set 100% traffic to version 2（CAS 7.0.0）
 $ kubectl apply -f ./ingress-v2.yaml

+# Shutdown CAS 6.0.0 resources
 ```

 ### Cleanup